Welcome to the Dev area! We love PR's! 🐝

 We would would love you to get involved with our Github repo.

-All the action can be found in our Mattermost instance, The Beehive.
+All the action can be found on our Discord Server.
 Sign up and get involved with our buzzing hive of daily dev chat.

 If you would like to contribute, please read the coding guidelines before you get started.

 Installation from source is described in the Installation.

 Testing a connection with PingPong protocol